Berlin. Vegan. They. Have. It. All.

 For the best vegan Vietnamese food

-Something you that may surprise you about Berlin is that there’s a large Vietnamese community, mostly contained within a suburb dubbed as ‘little Hanoi’.
+Something you that may surprise you about Berlin is that there’s a large Vietnamese community.
 The Vietnamese currently living in Berlin are the result of two influxes into the city – the first in the 70s, fleeing the Vietnamese War, and the second influx arrived during East Berlin’s communist days as contract workers, who were then contained in communities.
 After the wall fell, many integrated and learned German, and started their own businesses.
 Can you see where I’m going with this?
 AMAZING Vietnamese food, many of which are vegan.
-Pho fo’ days.
-It’s the dream.
-Of all of those, 1990 Vegan Living is the one I consider to be the best.
+Of all of those, Chay Village is my current favourite.

 For the best cupcakes in town Oh Em Gee.